No Products in the Cart

-If you missed the BBC’s The Truth About Carbs documentary this week, we strongly suggest you catch it on iPlayer.
+If you missed the BBC’s The Truth About Carbs documentary, we strongly suggest you catch it on iPlayer.
 Featuring Dr Xand van Tulleken, a self-professed lover of carbs, the show looks to separate fact from fiction.
 Are carbs good or bad for us?

 Carbohydrates sit at the centre of our diets and as a nation we love them.
 However, with 63% of adults in the UK overweight and obesity on the rise, experts are now pointing the finger at carbs.